FIL-Builders/onramp-contracts/README.md

     ORACLE_CONTRACT_ADDRESS_SRC_CHAIN=
     ```
 1. Wire those contracts together to process cross-chain calls.
-    - **On Filecoin**: setting up the supported source chains.
+    - **On Filecoin Calibration**: setting up the supported source chains.
         ```
         npx hardhat run scripts/3_config_Filecoin.ts --network calibration
         ```
-    - **On source chain**: connecting Oracle & Onramp contracts; Then config crosss-chain messages sender and receiver so Oracle contracts knows how to process cross-chain calls.
+    - **On source chain (also calibration in this case)**: connecting Oracle & Onramp contracts; Then config crosss-chain messages sender and receiver so Oracle contracts knows how to process cross-chain calls.
         ```
         npx hardhat run scripts/4_config_Srcchain.ts --network calibration
         ```
-Once you finished the above steps, you have deployed a set of onramp contracts to support cross-chain storage process from Linea to Filecoin.
+Once you finished the above steps, you have deployed a set of onramp contracts to support onchain storage onramp process from on the Filecoin Calibration.
 ### Setting up projects
 1. `forge install`
 1. set up gvm and use go 1.22.7 `gvm install go1.22.7; gvm use go1.22.7`